Megan Thee Stallion Shakes Her Booty Like A Pro In Thong & Fishnet Tights

 Megan Thee Stallion’s fans know that she’s got a ton of jaw-dropping dance moves in her arsenal, and has lit up Instagram before with her twerking skills.
-And a few days ago, Megan put her dance moves front and center with a brand new video that’s been watched over 1.1 million times.
+And a few days ago, Megan put her dance moves front and center with a brand new video that’s been watched more than 1.1 million times.

 The video started off with her shaking her hips in circles, as she turned around.
 She rocked a dark baseball hat, a long-sleeved crop top, and thong bottoms.
 Megan also wore a pair of ripped fishnet stockings.

-The camera then zoomed in on Thee Stallion’s booty, as she stood in place and shook her booty like a pro.
+The camera then zoomed in on Thee Stallion’s booty as she stood in place and shook her booty like a pro.

-From there, the video continued to chronicle her wild night, as she and her friends were seen drinking copious amounts of alcohol.
+From there, the video continued to chronicle her wild night as she and her friends were seen drinking copious amounts of alcohol.

-And at the end of the video, there were clips from a show as Megan continued to drive her fans wild with her booty-shaking dance moves.
-At one point, she was spotted with a pom pom in her right hand.
+At the end of the video, there were clips from a show as Megan continued to drive her fans wild with her booty-shaking dance moves.
+At one point, she was spotted with a pom-pom in her right hand.

 There were also shots of the audience, who seemed to be getting down also and having a great time.

-Stallion also shared some good news yesterday, as she revealed that she’d received five nominations for the BET Hip Hop awards this year.
+Stallion also shared some good news yesterday, as she revealed that she’d received five nominations for the BET Hip Hop Awards this year.
 She shared a photo of herself in a skintight, gold outfit, which consisted of a long-sleeved, front-tie crop top and booty shorts.

 Fans shared their congratulations with Megan in the comments section.
-However, one comment from a fan received over 180 likes, and called out the rapper for not mentioning her followers.
+However, one comment from a fan received over 180 likes and called out the rapper for not mentioning her followers.

 “We love you but thanking your fans would be much appreciated,” they said.